General Motors Europe: Restructuring

 Towards the end of August 2009 there were doubts over whether a sale of Opel would actually go ahead, though a German government official later revealed that talks were continuing.
 This was followed by RHJ International raising its bid for Opel to €300m from €275m.

 On September 10, 2009, GM agreed to sell a 55% stake in the German brand Opel to the Magna group with the approval of the German government.
 With this move, Magna chairman Frank Stronach aims to take Magna from its current role as a parts supplier to an expanded role as a global automaker that ranks "amongst the leaders in selling and building electric cars."
-However, on November 3, 2009 the GM board called off the Magna deal after coming to the conclusion that Opel was crucial to GM's global strategy.
+However, on November 3, 2009, the GM board called off the Magna deal after coming to the conclusion that Opel was crucial to GM's global strategy.

 With ongoing restructuring plans Opel announced the closure of its Antwerp plant in Belgium.

+In 2015, the Spanish National Commission on Markets and Competition fined General Motors España, S.L.U. with over 22 million euros because it operated a cartel with other car builders and sellers controlling 91% of the Spanish market between 2006 and 2013.

+They shared information about sales and repairs anti-competitively.

 Sale of Saab to Spyker

 Originally GM planned to sell Saab to Swedish sportscar maker Koenigsegg.

-On June 11, 2009 a letter of intent was signed by GM to sell Saab to Koenigsegg, but the deal fell through in November 2009.
-On January 26, 2010 Saab was sold to Spyker Cars, forming a company now known as Swedish Automobile.
+On June 11, 2009, a letter of intent was signed by GM to sell Saab to Koenigsegg, but the deal fell through in November 2009.
+On January 26, 2010, Saab was sold to Spyker Cars, forming a company known as Swedish Automobile.